 They are both asked to remember their chosen card.
 The deck is reassembled and the two cards replaced in different locations and the whole deck is shuffled.

-You then begin dealing the cards face down on the table, stopping at one.
+You then begin dealing the cards face down on the table, stopping at one card.
 That card is moved to one side and the rest of the deck discarded.
-You pick up a notepad and scribble something on it.
+You pick up a notepad and write something on it.

-This Mind reading for Two is a complicated routine and will require a lot of practice to get right.
+Mind reading for Two is a complicated routine and will require plenty of practice to get right.
 But the results are well worth the effort required.